 Layers are important.
 Make sure to bring a sweatshirt or long sleeve shirt if you are hiking in early spring or fall weather.
 In general, I err on the side of bringing more clothes since you never know exactly what you’re going to get at the trailhead.

 If you’re hiking in a national or state park, you can usually look up the location on Weather.com.
-Yes, I mean the website, not the app.
-For some reason most parks don’t come up on the app.
-Make sure to look at the hourly forecast and the radar!
+Make sure you go to the website since for some reason parks don’t come up on the app.
+Make sure to look at the hourly forecast and the radar.

 Same as the top – any old athletic shorts will do.
 I actually even just wore regular shorts the first few times I went hiking and was totally fine.
 Keep in mind these were not booty shorts.
 There is no place for booty shorts in hiking, because chafing.